2003 Stanley Cup Final: Game five

-Game 6
+Game six

 With New Jersey looking to clinch the series and win the Stanley Cup in Anaheim, game six saw the Mighty Ducks return the favor of game five to the Devils with complete dominance throughout the game.
 Quite possibly the most remembered moment of the entire series came when the Ducks were winning 3–1 in the second period.
 Ducks captain Paul Kariya failed to see Devils captain Scott Stevens approaching after he passed the puck, and he was subsequently checked by the defensemen in a hit similar to the check that knocked out Eric Lindros during the 2000 playoffs and caused Lindros to miss the next season.
-Kariya was lying motionless for a few minutes, where he was then escorted to the locker room.
+The hit gave Kariya a severe concussion, and he laid motionless on the ice for a few minutes, where he was then escorted to the locker room.
 Kariya, however, unexpectedly returned to the bench minutes later.
-About 11 minutes after the hit, Kariya fired a slapshot that got past Brodeur.
-This helped the Ducks win the game 5–2 and sent the series to a seventh and final game.
+About 11 minutes after the hit, Kariya fired a slapshot that got past Martin Brodeur.
+After Petr Sykora scored a power play goal three minutes and fifty-seven seconds into the third, New Jersey head coach Pat Burns was prompted to replace Brodeur with backup goaltender Corey Schwab.
+The Ducks won the game 5–2 and sent the series to a seventh and final game.

+Years later, Paul Kariya said that he has no memory of the rest of the series following the hit he suffered at the hands of Scott Stevens in game 6.
+This is despite the fact that he returned to play in game 6 (where he scored his famous goal) and game 7.